quoctrungvu1610/STM32F407xx-Drivers/README.md

 |             |                       | Pin 10 (Connect to GND) |

 #### How to test:
-1. Build and Upload the sketch from /Src/008spi_cmd_handling.c to STM32F407xx series
+1. Build and Upload the sketch from /Src/008spi_cmd_handling.c to STM32F407xx series.
-2. Build and Upload the sketch from /Arduino to Arduino UNO board
+2. Build and Upload the sketch from /Arduino/spi/002SPISlaveCmdHandling.ino to Arduino UNO board.
+3. Connect a LED to pin 9 of Arduino UNO Board.
-3. Open the Serial Monitor on Arduino IDE, then press the User Button on STM23F407xx board
+4. Open the Serial Monitor on Arduino IDE, then press the User Button on STM23F407xx board.